Blog / Car Insurance

 Certificate of Merit explained

-Besides deterrents like demerit points, however, there are also incentives in place to encourage drivers to drive safely, such as the No Claims Discount and the Certificate of Merit.
-While most seasoned drivers will be familiar with the No Claims Discount, they may be less so with the Certificate of Merit (COM).
+Besides deterrents like demerit points, however, there are also incentives in place to encourage drivers to drive safely, such as the No Claim Discount and the Certificate of Merit.
+While most seasoned drivers will be familiar with the No Claim Discount, they may be less so with the Certificate of Merit (COM).